digital-asset/docs.daml.com/docs/3.1/docs/tools/daml-shell/index.rst

 payloads for that FQN.

-To return payloads from a particular package only, include the package ID in the FQN:
+To return payloads from a particular package only, include the package name in the FQN:

 ::

-   > active 89a08f0324025f1254f09edc0195ca24459c6302e88d2b9f636d2be5a615d1f1:PingPong:Ping
+   > active myproject:PingPong:Ping

-If you omit the package ID, payloads from all package IDs are returned, as long as they have the same name.
+If you omit the package name, payloads from all package names are returned, as long as they have the same name.

 ::